dbt-labs/docs.getdbt.com/website/docs/reference/snapshot-configs.md

 - #### Apply configurations to one snapshot only

   <VersionBlock lastVersion="1.8">
-  We recommend using `config` blocks if you need to apply a configuration to one snapshot only.
+  Use `config` blocks if you need to apply a configuration to one snapshot only.

     <File name='snapshots/postgres_app/orders_snapshot.sql'>